I am an avid fisherman and hunter from the great state of Texas.

 - Once the legs are in place and no more adjustments are needed, secure the legs in place with three additional wraps, and then use a whip finish knot where the head and legs are tied.

-- Cut off the thread, and proceed to the Step 6
+- Cut off the thread, and proceed to Step 6.